 - The Legend of the Northern Lights (Christopher Theofanidis)

-- Solaris, Borealis, and Wondrous Light (John Estacio)
+- Aurora Triptych: Solaris, Borealis, & Wondrous Light (John Estacio)

 - Introduction from Also sprach Zarathustra (R Strauss)

 - Carol of the Lights (The Adoration of the Magi/O. Respighi)